lowkeyarhan/IMDB-clone/README.md

 ## 🚫 Confidential Access

-This website is currently shared **only with close friends** for internal testing.
+The website is currently shared **only with a closed group of people** for internal testing.
 **Do not share the link or access with anyone else.**
 Your feedback is crucial in building a refined and safe user experience.